Incident Overview and Updates

 • The full three phase response process is noted below:

-• Phase 2: Further inspection of the structure, removal of any remaining fluids or debris, and transportation of the rig to another location.
-(This phase is underway.)
+• Phase 2 — Completed by March 31, 2026 — involved removing the rig.
+This included further inspection and disassembly of the structure, removal of any remaining fluids or debris, and transportation of the rig salvage to another location.

-• Response crews have recovered an additional 110 gallons of diesel contained within the rig structure, bringing the total recovered volume to approximately 2,585 gallons of the total estimated spill volume of 4,735 gallons.
-The team also successfully assessed and removed 41 gallons of un-spilled ethylene glycol from the rig’s coolant system, which represents the entire volume of glycol on the rig.
+• As of April 9, response crews have recovered approximately 3,749 gallons of the total estimated spill volume of 4,735 gallons, and they have removed 41 gallons of un-spilled ethylene glycol from the rig’s coolant system (the entire volume of glycol on the rig).
+Spill response crews, including Alaska Clean Seas (ACS), are using existing, proven tactics to recover spilled product.

 • The DEC is releasing situational reports.
 View the most recent report here